-Lyric baritone Michael Weyandt continues to engage audiences with his “virile, ardent” singing and “notable characterizations” in a repertoire that spans from Handel’s earliest to living composers’ latest works.
+Baritone Michael Weyandt continues to engage audiences with his “virile, ardent” singing and “notable characterizations” in a repertoire that spans from Handel’s earliest to living composers’ latest works.

 He most recently made his first appearance with the acclaimed International Contemporary Ensemble in the posthumous premier of Pauline Oliveros’s and IONE’s “phantom opera,” The Nubian Word for Flowers.
 He also recently debuted with New York City Opera in Angels in America and Hawaii Opera Theater in La Bohème, the premiere of a new work with his multidisciplinary troupe the Atelier at Brooklyn’s Resonant Bodies Festival, performances of Eight Songs for a Mad King and Kagel with the Talea Ensemble, and the staged premiere of selections from When Adonis Calls for Opera America’s New Works Forum.

 2015-2016 saw the performance and premiere of new works, including When Adonis Calls with Operamission (recently selected by Opera America for a 2017 fellowship); American Opera Projects’ Composers and the Voice series; a concert at National Sawdust of recent and upcoming operatic works, with American Lyric Theater; and concerts with the Da Capo Chamber Players at Merkin Hall and Bard.